saidcim/pokebird/README.md

 A portable device that listens bird sounds and identifies their species.
-It runs on a rp2350 microcontroller with no internet connection. and it knows the 178 bird species that live and can be heard in istanbul
+It runs on a rp2350 microcontroller with no internet connection. and it knows the 178 bird species that live and can be heard in Istanbul

 ## What it does
 You press the button, hold it up, and it listens.
 If it is a bird sound, the possible